David Davies (industrialist): Industrialist

+By the 1880s the output from his collieries had increased to such an extent that Davies established a limited liability company, the Ocean Coal Company.
+At the same time a combination of the inability of the Taff Vale railway and the Bute docks at Cardiff to cope with the Ocean traffic, and the fact that Davies had to pay such high costs to use these facilities, led him Davies to construct new docks at Barry with a railway connection from the Rhondda.
+The project came to fruition after a lengthy parliamentary process and was completed in 1889.
+Described by Kenneth Morgan as "the crowning triumph" of David Davies, Barry Docks was successful from the outset.
+The docks were crucial in the expansion of the South Wales coal trade on a global scale.
+"The Barry", as the port facility was nicknamed, quickly became Great Britain's most prolific exporter of coal.

+Although Davies died the year following the inauguration of the Barry Docks and rail, the facilities had by that time already assisted Ocean Coal to become the most profitable and the largest of South Wales' coal companies.

-Personal life
+Personal life and family

 During his lifetime, he was also known by the nicknames, "Top Sawyer" and "Davies the Ocean".
 His father was a sawyer and lived on the south side of the Severn valley in Llandinam so that in winter the house was shaded from the sun because of the enclosing hills.
-Once he had started to amass his fortune, he built Broneirion, a grand country mansion on the north side of the river that would enjoy sunshine all year round, which is maintained in good order to this day in the ownership of Girlguiding Cymru.
+Once he had started to amass his fortune, he built Broneirion, a grand country mansion on the north side of the river that would enjoy sunshine all year round, which has been maintained and operated as a training facility and accommodation by owners Girlguiding Cymru since the 1940s.
+In 2022, Girlguiding Cymru announced they would be putting the property up for sale.

 Davies married Margaret Jones, daughter of Edward Jones of Llanfair in 1851.
 They had one child, Edward Davies (1852–1898).
 His grandson, another David Davies, continued Llandinam's philanthropic activities and was elevated to the peerage.
 Llandinam's two granddaughters, Gwendoline Davies and Margaret Davies, donated their substantial art collection to the National Museum of Wales.